KDevZilla/KDevzilla.github.io/index.md

 If you would like to get the souce code you can click Link to source code.
+Also if you don't know how to use the programs, you can click Link to source code it will tell you how to use the program.

 ### MineSweeper
 [Download zip file](https://github.com/KDevZilla/ZipExe/raw/main/MineSweeper.zip) \